Our Mission: We are dedicated to expanding awareness and preservation of Arizona women's history.

 the Coordinating Council for Women.

 Catherine L. May, Research Historian.
-Catherine is retired from a 23-year career at SRP where she worked as an archivist, researcher, and writer.
+Catherine is retired from a 23-year career at Salt River Project where she worked as an archivist, researcher, and writer.
 She has served multiple history and history-related organizations over the years, particularly in the State of Arizona.
 She is currently completing her dissertation on the work of faith communities in the Mexico/USA border region.
+The title of her dissertation is "Mutual Mission: The Presbyterian Church in the México – USA Border Region"

 Christine Marin, Ph.D.

 Christine Marin, Professor Emeritus.
 Archivist-Historian, Arizona State University.
 Dr. Marin is the founder of the Chicano/a Research Collection and Archives at the Hayden Library in Tempe, Arizona.
 At ASU, she taught the history of Mexican Americans and Mexican American women and Latinas.
-Her recent publications include thee books of Latina biographies and stories called Latina Trailblazers: Stories of Courage, Hope and Determination”, published by the Raul Castro Institute at Phoenix College.
-She has published multiple articles in anthologies, and state and national journals.
+Her recent publications include three books of Latina biographies and stories called Latina Trailblazers: Stories of Courage, Hope and Determination, published by the Raul Castro Institute at Phoenix College.
+She has published multiple articles in anthologies, and state and national journals, and is the recipient of the 2021 Arizona Humanities Friend of the Humanities Award.
 Dr. Marin is a native of Globe, Arizona.

 Anna Ochoa O’Leary, Ph.D.